Bullesta/SpectRust/README.md

     </a>
     </div>
     <div>
-        Running for 20 minutes on an online autoclicker
+        *Running for 20 minutes on an online aim trainer
     </div>
 </div>